5yndr0m/IT3232E-Commerce/SpringBootApp/README.md

-# Day 02 - Setting up Spring Boot project
+# MISC - Initiating a Spring Boot project

-This directory contains spring boot starter project and some riouting excercises.
+This directory contains spring boot starter project.

 ### Excercises
-1. Create a simple route that displays a message. [#file](src/main/java/lk/ac/vau/fas/day2/controller/AppController.java)
+1. Initiate a new Spring Boot project.
-2. Create a route that displays student information.[#file](src/main/java/lk/ac/vau/fas/day2/controller/Strudents.java)
+2. Get familiar with the project structure.

 ## Getting Started
 Clone the Repo and Open project using Spring Tool Suite or other prefered method.